The Enduring Love for the Nintendo Game Boy: A Community Sensation

 I had a blast playing through Doom Eternal last year.
 Having spent far too much money upgrading my PC so I could flail around in VR, I was lucky enough to be able to play the game on ultra settings.
-With every glistening dismembered demon limb spinning across the screen, to the expansive hell-scapes which quite literally dripped with detail, I couldn’t help but marvel at how far games had come.
-The Doom series is the perfect frame for this sort of contemplation; the original Doom represented the very best technology of the time, so the jump from 1993 to 2020 is a particularly evident example of visual innovation.
-Video games are one of many media lenses by which we observe technological advancement, and boy, does it move fast.
+From each glistening dismembered demon limb spinning across the screen, to the expansive hell-scapes which quite literally dripped with detail, I couldn’t help but marvel at how far games had come.
+Doom is the perfect frame for this sort of contemplation; the original game represented the very best technology of the time, so the jump from 1993 to 2020 is a particularly evident example of visual innovation.
+Video games are one of many media lenses by which we observe technological advancement, and boy does it move fast.

 1.5k will get you NVIDIA’s flagship GPU: a singular component towards what will be a plethora of other high-end, high-cost PC parts to match it.
 You’ll only be able to attribute the term ‘cutting-edge’ to your new rig for about a year, however, before this still incredibly powerful machine becomes ‘old’.

-On the other end of the spectrum, there’s the world where outdated gaming gear takes precedence.
+Then there’s the other end of the spectrum — the world where outdated gaming gear takes precedence.

 It could be said that retro enthusiasts represent the more wholesome side of gaming culture.
-Their online communities are free of industry politics, and generally, there’s non of the bitter vitriol that too often plagues contemporary gaming discussion.
-Any references to the ‘console wars’ are in reminiscence of comically flagrant advertisements — a far cry from the Orwellian corporate devotion that’s often associated with the term today.
+Their online communities are free of industry politics, and generally, there’s non of the bitter vitriol that too often plagues contemporary video game discussion.
+Any references to the ‘console wars’ are in reminiscence of comically brazen advertisements — a far cry from the Orwellian corporate devotion that’s often associated with the term today.

-That’s not to speak for everyone, of course.
-Most on the PC forums won’t denounce you as a literal peasant if you own an Xbox.
-There’s also always someone on the retro boards who cares a little too much when the Atari Jaguar CD is referred to as an overpriced toilet seat.
-But the point is, arguments surrounding corporate shenanigans aren’t generally a part of retro gaming discourse.
+That’s not to speak for everyone, though.
+Most on the PC forums won’t denounce you as a literal peasant if you own an Xbox; there’s also always someone on the retro boards who cares a little too much when the Atari Jaguar CD is referred to as an overpriced toilet seat.
+But the point is, arguments surrounding corporate shenanigans aren’t usually a part of retro gaming discourse.
 For these communities, it’s almost exclusively about the games.

-Retro handheld gaming has majorly taken off in the last few years.
-Forever holding dominion over this section of the industry, Nintendo’s old systems are at the forefront of the craze.
+Retro handheld gaming has majorly taken off in the last few years and, forever holding dominion over this section of the industry, Nintendo’s old systems are at the forefront of the craze.

 In the words of Public Enemy: It’s harder than you think

 But it does have its own barriers to entry.
-It’s unlikely those red, white and yellow cables that came with the SNES will work on your 55-inch Samsung — not to mention that the picture quality would be awful even if they did.
-Most retro consoles can output RGB Scart.
-This format still looks decent on today’s displays, but it’s a similarly scarce option.
+It’s unlikely those red, white, and yellow cables that came with the SNES will work on your 55-inch Samsung — not to mention that the picture quality would be awful even if they did.
+Most retro consoles can output RGB Scart: a format that still looks decent on today’s displays but that is a similarly scarce option.

-To use your SEGA Saturn in 2021, you’ll need to either dust off that hulking CRT you kept for some reason or buy an up-scaler.
-You’ll probably opt for the latter — unless whoever you live with resonates with your affinity for technological redundancy.
+To use your SEGA Saturn in 2021, you’ll need to either dust off that hulking CRT you kept for some reason or buy an up-scaler (probably the latter, unless whoever you live with resonates with your affinity for technological redundancy).

-Quality up-scalers are something of a rarity; many of the cheap options either don’t have the right connectors or give sub-par visual results.
-The O.S.S.C (Open Source Scan Converter) is generally considered your best bet, but it costs around £200.
-There are other workarounds.
-Many companies offer HDMI converter boxes that switch your console’s analogue signal to a digital one.
-The problem with these is that they’re usually purpose-built for a single system, so you’ll have to buy one for each console you want to play.
+Quality up-scalers are something of a rarity.
+Many of the cheap options either don’t have the right connectors or give sub-par visual results, so the £200 O.S.S.C (Open Source Scan Converter) is generally considered your best bet.
+Alternatively, many companies offer HDMI converter boxes that switch your console’s analog signal to a digital one.
+The problem with these is that they’re usually purpose-built for a single system or video signal, so you may have to buy several if you plan on playing a variety of different consoles.

 Even with either of those pricy gadgets in your mitts, some consoles are impossible to get running smoothly in their vanilla form.
 The Nintendo 64 does technically output RGB Scart, but it’ll require a motherboard modification to get it to function that way.

-Retro gaming involving a modern TV often requires more work than is worth it for most people.
+That’s not to say it isn’t a worthwhile persuit.
+Having been into the hobby for many years myself, I wouldn’t be without my meticulously arranged hardware relics — It’s just that it often requires more work than is worth it for most people.
 The same is not the case, however, if you find your old Game Boy.

-Nintendo Designer Gunpei Yokoi created the Game Boy.
-He joined Nintendo as an electrician in 1965 long before the company had anything to do with video games.
+Gunpei Yokoi joined Nintendo as an electrician in 1965 long before the company had anything to do with video games.

-This contraption would become the Ultra Hand: a huge commercial success for the company and the beginning of the designer’s impressive career.
+This contraption would become the Ultra Hand: a huge commercial success for the company and the beginning of the inventor’s impressive career.

 After a string of successful toys including the Game & Watch, Yokoi struck gold with the Game Boy.
 He’d managed to create a product that was both cheap to manufacture and had huge market appeal.

 The system went on to sell 118 million units worldwide, and it also brought the world Pokémon and Tetris.
 Existing as one of the best-selling games of all time, Pokémon Red and Blue sold 31.38 million units globally.
-Tetris is considered the best-selling game of all time; 35 million sales are attributed to the original Game Boy release, while the mobile version totals an insane 425 million paid downloads.
-The Game Boy would be succeeded by two similarly popular iterations — the Game Boy Colour in 1998 and the Game Boy Advance in 2001.
-Each model had numerous model refreshes.
+Tetris is considered the best-selling game of all time: 35 million sales are attributed to the original Game Boy release, while the mobile version totals an insane 425 million paid downloads.
+The Game Boy was succeeded by two similarly popular iterations — the Game Boy Colour in 1998 and the Game Boy Advance in 2001.
+Each model had numerous refreshes.

 Reddit can simultaneously offer both a snap-shot and a deep-dive into the world of gaming.
 Every niche is represented, and every topic has at least a small audience.

 r/Gameboy is an interesting space indeed.
 It exists not only for the appreciation of the handheld but also to abet its re-imagining.
-From the original Gameboy to the Micro, people are de-shelling and re-painting their systems in favour of an endless array of unique designs.
+From the original Game Boy to the Micro, people are de-shelling and re-painting their systems in favor of an endless array of unique designs.
 The degree of creativity goes above and beyond what you’d usually find on a console modding discussion board.

-To the right are four of hundreds I found while browsing the subreddit.
-There are dozens of new designs being posted daily.
+To the right are four of hundreds I found while browsing the subreddit, and there are dozens of new designs being posted daily.

-The original Game Boy Advance has proven particularly popular.
-Its form factor is considered the most comfortable, but most appealing is its backward compatibility with all Game Boy titles.
+The original Game Boy Advance has proven particularly popular; Its form factor is considered the most comfortable, but most appealing is the backward compatibility with all Game Boy titles.

 Feats of beautiful art like this are a regular occurrence.
-From The Legend Zelda, to Pokémon, to Kirby, there’s no shortage of meticulously designed tributes to gaming culture and beyond.
+From The Legend of Zelda, to Pokémon, to Kirby, there’s no shortage of flawlessly designed tributes to gaming culture and beyond.

 Thanks to a new wave of display manufacturing in Asia, players now have the option to buy a brand new backlit screen for the device.
 They require some basic soldering skills but can be had for a low price, and many say the image quality is actually better than Nintendo’s own backlit GBA model.
 Enthusiasts can also kit out their systems with better speakers, custom inlays, and rechargeable battery packs, and there are even hundreds of custom backing stickers to choose from.

-As you can see, there’s a ton of different variations defining what a Gameboy is in 2021.
+As you can see, there are a ton of different variations defining what a Game Boy is in 2021.

-These things have become a passion project for thousands of people.
-Whole businesses have been built off the back of the craze, and the inclusive community environment does a great job at introducing people to the artistic (and electronic) skills required through its detailed Wiki.
+These things have become a passion project for a huge sub-section of individuals.
+Whole businesses have been built off the back of the craze, and thanks to a detailed Wiki, the community does a great job at introducing people to the artistic and electronic skills required.

 Aside from the obvious factor of looking cool, though, the main question still remains: why carry a Game Boy around in 2021 when you have a Switch or a smartphone?